YouGoDevs/Sexy-UI/README.md

 ## Support Sexy-UI 💖

-We'd love your input in any way you can!
+We'd love your input in any way you can provide!
 Please take a look at our [contributions guide](https://github.com/YouGoDevs/Sexy-UI/blob/QA/contributionsguide.md) or the [discussions board](https://github.com/YouGoDevs/Sexy-UI/discussions/25) or reach out to us via ``gellera800@gmail.com`` if you would like to get on the team as a maintainer/mentor.

 ### Individuals